Campaign of the Month: October 2017

 True illiteracy is all but nonexistent in the developed world (among mortals, at least).
 Functional illiteracy, however, is far more common.
 You can sign your name and maybe read and write a few other things “by rote” that are related to your occupation, but anything past that is a challenge.
 Reading takes an Intelligence + Academics or Science roll at a variable DC.

-Effect: You can fluently speak, write, and read two additional languages per Merit dot.
-Alternatively, you be fluent in a single language and partly fluent in two more.
-Take Disadvantage on rolls with a language in which you have partial fluency.
+For half cost, you can be partly fluent in a language.
+You speak with a thick accent and take Disadvantage on rolls with a language in which you have partial fluency.

 These Merits affect a character’s physical characteristics.
 Some are unavailable to vampires, who suffer few of the frailties that plague the living, but most are available to all characters.